Making The Daniel Project - pt 2

 Who Conceived and Created The Daniel Project?

+The storyline was created by Stewart and Deborah to follow an overview of biblical eschatological or end-time events following television network formatting and protocol at that time.
 There was no outside collaboration with any other individuals or organisations other than the completed work was academically reviewed by a notable scholar, at Exeter University, to inspect for inaccuracies regarding theological and historical content.

 Who Financed The Daniel Project?